Eat your greens

 Iron

-Dark-green leafy vegetables are rich in iron.
-Interesting that chewing them not only has an abrasive function that help to cleanse our teeth from stains, but also provides a protective coating that protects them from acidic foods that would attack the enamel.
+Dark-green leafy vegetables are also rich in iron.
+It is interesting that chewing them not only has an abrasive function that helps to cleanse our teeth from stains but furthermore provides a protective coating that saves them from acidic foods that would attack the enamel.

-If you ever consider being a blood donor, and I recommend you do, then these foods rich in iron are even more important; one day you or someone in your family could be in dire need.
+If you ever consider being a blood donor then these foods rich in iron are even more important; one day you or someone in your family could be in dire need.

-Less than one percent of people are blood donors; each pint saves three lives.
+Less than one percent of people are blood donors; each pint given saves three lives.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.